nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to export file to CSV
+1. User requests to export file to CSV.
-2. AddressBook opens file manager for user to choose destination directory
-3. User enters destination directory and file name
-4. AddressBook outputs list of persons to CSV file in corresponding destination
+2. AddressBook outputs list of persons to CSV file in corresponding destination.
-5. AddressBook opens destination directory containing CSV file
+3. AddressBook opens destination directory containing CSV file.

     Use case ends.